CrypticSignal/AV-converter/README.md

 https://freeaudioconverter.net - convert an audio file to another format or extract the audio from a video.
 Many formats supported and high quality encoders are used.
 Easy to use and no software to download.
-The following encoders are used:
+FFmpeg is used as well as the following encoders:

 MP3 - LAME v3.100. https://lame.sourceforge.io/